bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 ### Step 9.
 Tests.

-Before we actually build the Spark jar and launch it from luigi, we want to be sure some of the more complex parts of our Spark application are functioning correctly.
+Before we actually build the Spark jar and launch it from luigi, we want to be sure the key parts of our Spark business logic are functioning correctly.

-Specifically, we want to test our validation function, the elapsed second filtering, and the aggregation logic.
+Specifically, we want to test our validation function, the elapsed second filtering and the aggregation logic.

 This step will show off another really useful property of Spark.
-You can test the code without needing any Mocks.
+You can test the code without needing any Mocks for Spark itself.

-Create the file `src/test/scala/com/song/plays/DatasetGenTest.scala`
+Under the location `src/test/scala/com/song/plays/`, create the file `DatasetGenTest.scala`

 Define the imports